-U.K./U.S., 1971, 136 min, 35mm, Dir.
+U.K./U.S., 1971, 136 min, 4K DCP, Dir.
 Stanley Kubrick, Rated R, Warner Bros.

 “Stanley Kubrick's film takes the heavy realities of the 'do-your-thing' and 'law-and-order' syndromes, runs them through a cinematic centrifuge, and spews forth the commingled comic horrors of a regulated society." —A.D.
 Murphy, Variety

 Teenager Alex DeLarge (Malcolm McDowell) has three hobbies: listening to Beethoven, rape, and “ultra-violence.”
 He whiles away the days in a dystopian Britain engaging in these activities with his three “droogs” until he’s caught by police and sentenced to prison.
 There, Alex is subjected to a radical procedure dubbed the “Ludovico technique” designed to cure him of his affinities.
 Filled with viciously violent imagery, A Clockwork Orange is hands down Stanley Kubrick’s most disturbing film, receiving an X rating for its original American release.
 At the same time, it is a chilling examination of youth, juvenile delinquency, and criminal rehabilitation.
 After winning best film at the 1971 New York Film Critics Circle Awards, New York Times film critic Vincent Canby called it "a brilliant and dangerous work, but it is dangerous in a way that brilliant things sometimes are.”

-The Gables Cinema presents the best films you never saw on the big screen (or maybe you did) from late-night cult classics to foreign favorites and even summer blockbusters every Saturday at 11:30 pm.
-Tickets include a free popcorn and happy hour.
-Please note that unclaimed pre-ordered tickets will be sold to the waitline 30 mins after showtime.
+After Hours is the best films you never saw on the big screen (or maybe you did) from late-night cult classics to foreign favorites and even summer blockbusters on weekends.
+Please note that unclaimed pre-ordered tickets will be sold to the rush line 30 mins after showtime.

 As a member, you are supporting the continued success of our After Hours program.
-Yearly After Hours membership pays for itself with reduced-price tickets at $5.00 instead of $8.00.
-Online ticket fees are waived for After Hours screenings and 4 free tickets to our regular price screenings are included.
+Yearly After Hours membership pays for itself with reduced-price tickets at $5.00.